dblouro/supply_chain_analysis/README.md

 **Supplier Quality**
 - Supplier 1 is the highest performer: lowest defect rate (1.804%) and responsible for 2 of the top 5 most profitable SKUs
-- Supplier 5 is the highest risk: highest defect rate (2.665%) and appears in 4 of the top 10 high-defect products — despite competitive manufacturing costs
+- Supplier 5 is the highest risk: highest defect rate (2.665%) and appears in 4 of the top 10 high-defect products, despite competitive manufacturing costs

 **Logistics Efficiency**
-- Sea freight is the most cost-efficient mode (avg €4.97) and fastest (avg 12.2 days) — yet accounts for only 17 shipments vs 29 by Road
+- Sea freight is the most cost-efficient mode (avg €4.97) and fastest (avg 12.2 days), yet accounts for only 17 shipments vs 29 by Road
-- Air freight is the most expensive (avg €6.02) and slowest (avg 18.3 days) — an inefficiency worth investigating
+- Air freight is the most expensive (avg €6.02) and slowest (avg 18.3 days), an inefficiency worth investigating

 ---